Edgoze/CIA_Web_Scraping/src/readMe.txt

 -I'm assuming that the last character in the line that contains the relevant information is "m", which is reasonable since lowest point information is measured in meters

 Assumptions in electricityProduction() method
 -I'm assuming that continent input is formatted exactly as listed on CIA website, i.e., same capitalization, same spacing
 -I'm assuming that the continent listing is found under a section called The World & Its Regions in the home page -I'm assuming that info on electricity production is under the "Electricity - production" header.
--I'm assuming that the info is formatted as first the number of kWh, then info on whether its a trillion, or a billion, or a million of them (that's why I get the elements at 0th and 1st index from the String split).
+-I'm assuming that the info is formatted as first the number of kWh, then info on whether it's a trillion, or a billion, or a million of them (that's why I get the elements at 0th and 1st index from the String split).

 Assumptions in largestCoastlineToLandAreaRatio() method -Note that if the country is "Saint Helena, Ascension, and Tristan da Cunha", I'm letting its coastline